simp/pupmod-saz-timezone/README.md

 >
 > The fork includes the following minor changes that are related to publishing
 > and maintenance:
 >   - .travis.yml       => Modified to work with the SIMP publishing process
 >   - CHANGELOG         => Added to work with the SIMP RPM building
 >   - README.md         => These modifications
 >   - Rakefile          => Modified with the standard SIMP rake tasks
 >   - metadata.json     => Modified namespace and Puppet 5 support
 >   - tests/init.pp     => Removed per modern Puppet best practice
->
-> None of the actual Puppet code has been modified from the original and the
+>   - manifests/init.pp => updated with latest fixes and added a require statement
+>                          for /etc/localtime when running timezone update to ensure
-> original work is copyright Steffen Zieger.
+>                          /etc/localtime is a link.
+>   - spec/support/*    => tests for the changes in manifests/init.pp
 >
 > New modifications are copyright Onyx Point, Inc.
 >